-The fact that more 50 % of individuals were outside the a priori BE range suggests the existence of subject-by-formulation interaction, as reported for several drugs (for recent review see [18]).
+The fact that more 50% of individuals were outside the a priori BE range suggests the existence of a subject-by-formulation interaction, as reported for several drugs (for a recent review see [20]).
 Indeed, such findings have been reported previously for thyroxine.
-It was shown that the magnitude of the influence of pH on levothyroxine pharmacokinetics is formulation-dependent and that two formulations that are considered as BE in healthy volunteers under fasting condition may be not necessarily BE in patients with altered gastric pH [19] but that absorption of a liquid formulation of T4 was not altered by proton-pump inhibitors [20].
-Likewise, liquid T4 formulations are more efficacious than tablets in patients with malabsorption receiving T4 either for replacement or for suppressive therapy, whereas there were no significant differences in patients in the absence of malabsorption [21].
+It was shown that the magnitude of the influence of pH on the pharmacokinetics of levothyroxine is formulation dependent and that two formulations that are considered as BE in healthy volunteers under fasting conditions may be not necessarily BE in patients with altered gastric pH [21] but that the absorption extent of a liquid formulation of T4 was not altered by proton-pump inhibitors [22].
+Likewise, liquid T4 formulations are more efficacious than tablets in patients with malabsorption receiving T4 either for replacement or for suppressive therapy, whereas there were no significant differences in patients in the absence of malabsorption [23].
 These literature reports indicate that there are clinical situations in which establishing equivalence for thyroxine in healthy volunteers may not translate unequivocally to equivalence in all patients.
 They illustrate potential concerns for many patients treated with Levothyrox®NF.